-Now, this is where shopping for SD(XC) memory cards can get truly confusing and frustrating.
+Now, this is where shopping for SD (SDXC) memory cards can get truly confusing and frustrating.
 Unfortunately, there are multiple ways in which SD card speed is measured/labeled.

-First, there is what is called a “Speed Class” rating.
-As before, many of the slower, older speed classes are either discontinued and/or irrelevant to modern cameras, so we’ll skip right over the oldest speed ratings, and talk about UHS-I and UHS-II.
+First, all SD cards have what is called a “Speed Class” rating.
+The slow, older speed classes are either discontinued and/or irrelevant to modern cameras, so we’ll skip right over the oldest speed ratings, and talk about UHS-I and UHS-II.
 (UHS stands for Ultra-High Speed)

 Start by looking for SD cards with a “U3” rating.
 By comparison, a “U1” would be practically unusable on modern high-megapixel cameras, because it only guarantees a transfer speed of 10 MB/s, and cameras these days can capture 50-75+ MB raw files at 10+ frames pre second.
 Yikes!

 So, “U3” SD cards with a UHS-I and UHS-II speed rating are the bare minimum for most photographers.
 UHS-I should be fast enough for casual photographers, even with high-megapixel cameras.
 They usually reach up to 200 MB/s read speed, which is very respectable.
 Professionals or anyone who photographs fast action will likely want UHS-II, which we’ll get to in a minute.